 On the day of your interview, be yourself!
 The selection committee is looking for authenticity and whether or not you are a good fit for the program.
 But YOU are also trying to see whether the program is the right fit for YOU!
 So think of it as an interview for both sides – it might calm your nerves and give you a bit more confidence.

 9. Take time for yourself

 Last but certainly not least, take time for yourself.
 We have already discussed yoga and bubble baths, but don’t forget about your wellbeing during this process.
 I found the whole application experience extremely stressful.
-I want to help you by writing down the things that would have helped me in my last year.
-As I have mentioned many times, it is good to start early so that you can get feedback on your work from your parents, friends and the career centre at your school.
+Which is why I am writing this – I want to help you by sharing the things that would have helped me in my last year.
+As I have mentioned many times, it is good to start early so that you can get feedback on your work from your parents, friends, and the career centre at your school.
 But it is also important to get a head start so that you have time to relax and take it all in.

 This list is not exhaustive, but these are some things to think about depending on your stage in the application process.
 Comment below if you have any questions or other tips that you would like me to add to this post.
 And if you enjoyed this article, please rate and review!

 Are you interested in becoming a dietitian?
 Do you want more information on the dietetic programs or educational process?
 For more information visit Dietitians of Canada.

 You can also feel free to contact me if you would like me to share more on my education and experiences.